Jay Armstrong Johnson

-Jay Armstrong Johnson (born September 1, 1987) is an American actor, singer, and dancer, known for his portrayal of Will Olsen in the ABC television series Quantico and starring roles on Broadway in musicals, including Parade, On the Town, and The Phantom of the Opera.
+Jay Armstrong Johnson (born September 1, 1987) is an American actor, singer, and dancer, known for starring roles on Broadway in musicals like Parade, On the Town, and The Phantom of the Opera and for his portrayal of Will Olsen in the ABC television series Quantico.

 Early life

 Johnson was born on September 1, 1987, in Fort Worth, Texas.
 At the age of thirteen, he made his professional debut in the touring production of Cathy Rigby's Peter Pan.
 Johnson attended New York University's Steinhardt School of Music, where he appeared in a 2008 production of composer Adam Guettel and librettist Tina Landau's musical Floyd Collins, working directly with the composer.
 Johnson departed NYU before his senior year to play the role of Mark in the national tour of the Broadway revival of A Chorus Line.

 Career

 Theatre

 After joining the American national tour of A Chorus Line in the role of Mark, Johnson made his Broadway debut in the 2009 revival of Hair, as a Member of the Tribe and principal understudy for Gavin Creel in the leading role of Claude.
 Directed by Diane Paulus, the production won the 2009 Tony Award for Best Revival of a Musical.
 In 2010, he played Jack Kelly in one of the first readings of the musical Newsies.

 In 2011, Johnson appeared in the original Broadway cast of the musical Catch Me If You Can as standby for the leading role of Frank Abagnale, played by Aaron Tveit.
 Johnson returned to Broadway in 2013, playing Greg Wilhote in the original cast of the musical Hands on a Hardbody.

 In 2014, Johnson starred in the Lincoln Center and New York Philharmonic production of Stephen Sondheim's musical Sweeney Todd.
 In a New York Times review of the production, directed by Lonny Price, critic Charles Isherwood praised Johnson's performance.

 From 2014 to 2015, Johnson starred as Chip in the Broadway revival of Leonard Bernstein, Betty Comden, and Adolph Green's On the Town, directed by John Rando at the Lyric Theatre.
 For his performance, Johnson received Astaire Award and Clive Barnes Award nominations.

 In 2017, Johnson starred in the New York City Opera production of Leonard Bernstein's Candide, directed by Harold Prince.
 As the title character, he garnered acclaim for his performance.

 In February 2018, Johnson appeared in the world premiere of Fire and Air, the final play by Tony Award-winner Terrence McNally, at Classic Stage Company.
 Johnson played Léonide Massine.
 The production was directed by Tony Award-winner John Doyle.